Buscar Close Search

 DEGREE-GRANTING PROGRAMS (descriptions below)

 The T.H.
-Chan School of Medicine offers three school-sponsored, application-based structured student pathways for students with interest in developing particular skills in global health, serving the underserved and clinical and translational research.
+Chan School of Medicine offers three additional school-sponsored, application-based structured student pathways for students with interest in developing particular skills in global health, serving the underserved and clinical and translational research.
 These pathways do not provide additional degrees, but do have structured curricula and requirements for successful completion.
 Notation is made on the transcripts and in the medical school performance evaluation (MSPE) of students who successfully complete all requirements.
-A track in Population-based Urban and Rural Community Health is also offered and the application is a part of our secondary forms.

 Degree Granting